DesignLipsx/WinUI-3-Apps-List/README.md

 3. Create a pull request to suggest your changes.
 4. I will review your submission and merge it if it meets our criteria.

-Please ensure your app fits the WinUI 3 category and provide correct indicators and link.
+Please ensure your app fits the WinUI 3 category and provide a brief description and link.
+Don't forget to add your apps to the newly added apps section!

 - **`WD`** Apps that follow WinUI 3 Design
 - **`WM`** Apps that follow Mica Material